dagemawinegash/Todo-List-App/README.md

 ## 🌐 Demo

-Explore the live demo here: [Todo List App Demo]
+Explore the live demo here:

 ## 🚀 Clone the Project